abhiaagarwal/notes/content/programming/operating-systems/linux/fcntl-atomic-locks.md

             os.lseek(fd, 0, os.SEEK_SET)
             data_pr = os.pread(fd, file_pos, 0).decode()
             print(f"{data_pr} (expected {n})")
-            n+=1
+            n += 1
         fcntl.fcntl(fd, fcntl.F_OFD_SETLKW, unlock_bytes)

     print(f"total whoops {whoops_count}")

 if __name__ == "__main__":
     client()
 ```

-*This is written in Python, but is a mirror of how the program could be written in C, and uses the same syscalls.*
+_This is written in Python, but is a mirror of how the program could be written in C, and uses the same syscalls._

 In this case, the client initializes a `memfd` and passes it to server process via UDP and unix domain sockets (see: [[sending-fds-through-uds]]).
 The server then takes a lock on the `memfd`, does a write on it, then releases the lock and immediately tries to claim it.
 Since the client claimed the lock before the server re-claimed the lock, it should claim the lock immediately after.
-The client should then read the data inside the `memfd`, and then "flush" the output by setting the cursor, which is shared between the two processes (since both the descriptors share the same *open file description*), to either "0" for the read and "$bytes_written" for the writer.
+The client should then read the data inside the `memfd`, and then "flush" the output by setting the cursor, which is shared between the two processes (since both the descriptors share the same _open file description_), to either "0" for the read and "$bytes_written" for the writer.
 The code explains the logic better than I can.

 In practice, this leads to messy race conditions.
 The order in which they run is completely non-deterministic.
 I measure this with `whoops_count`.
 With 100 iterations, I repeatedly got `whoops_count`s of around 400 for both processes, making it totally useless for real-world workloads.
 That's a 4x "miss" per syscall!

 This also doesn't work with `flock`-based locks, which are completely separate from `fcntl` locks and do not interact with each-other (theoretically). `flock` locks are even more useless, since it isn't possible to upgrade locks atomically (going from a shared lock to an exclusive lock without dropping the lock in the middle). `lockf` uses `fcntl` under the hood, providing a much nicer interface.